jarun/nnn/README.md

   - Selective file associations (ignored if `NNN_OPENER` is set):
     - Associate plain text files with vi (using `file` command)
     - Remove video file associations (to each his own favourite video player)
-    - Associate common audio mimes with lightweight [fmedia](http://fmedia.firmdev.com/)
+    - Associate common audio mimes with mpv
     - Associate PDF files with [zathura](https://pwmt.org/projects/zathura/)
     - Use environment variable `NNN_FALLBACK_OPENER` to open other non-associated files
     - Removed `less` as default file opener (there is no universal standalone opener utility)